paparon96/DW_BI_project/README.md

 This collection is also inspired by scientific results related to potential predictors/causes of air pollution (https://www.economist.com/graphic-detail/2019/11/09/indias-toxic-smog-is-a-common-affliction-in-middle-income-countries)

 We store the collected datasets in MongoDB on an AWS machine.
 We will build a predictive model once we have enough historical data.
-Then we have already set up an ETL process that gets the data from our MongoDB (later capable of running the predictions) and transforms it into a new dataframe which is the input for our dashboard.
+Subsequentially we set up an ETL process that gets the data from our MongoDB (later capable of running the predictions) and transforms it into a new dataframe which is the input for our dashboard.
 The dashboard will be implemented via Dash.

 ### PART 1